SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 Most recently, we've enhanced the scheduler to always post at script startup regardless of whether posts have already been scheduled for the day, and we've removed the artificial limit of 2 posts per day, allowing all optimal posting times defined for each day to be used.
 We've also fixed an issue where the scheduler could randomly select the same base time multiple times, resulting in clustered posts with similar posting times.
 Now it ensures each unique optimal time slot is used exactly once, providing better distribution throughout the day.

 ## Recent Changes

+- Created a new purpose-story template:
+  - Implemented a clean, minimalist design with light gradient background
+  - Used Oswald font for bold, impactful typography
+  - Added "MOTIVATION" label with a dark background at the top
+  - Created strong, centered main message with large bold text
+  - Added professional branding elements at the bottom
+  - Included Instagram handle display
+  - Created full documentation and example implementation
+  - Registered the template in templateConfig.ts

 - Fixed the post scheduler time distribution issue:
   - Added generateSpecificOptimalPostingTime function to use a specific time slot